-Charged with a Criminal Complaint, or Driving Under the Influence ( DUI ) in Miami County?
+Have you been Charged with Driving Under the Influence ( DUI ) in Miami County Kansas?

 Once you have posted bond you will receive a citation or criminal complaint with the first court date on the front.
-Weigh your options, and then talk to an experienced Miami County DUI and Criminal Defense Lawyer .
+Weigh your options, and then talk to an experienced Miami County Kansas DUI Lawyer .

-Request a Drivers License Hearing in Miami County
+How do I Request a Drivers License Hearing in Miami County Kansas?

 Your first court appearance may be a month or so away but the clock starts running immediately on your right to contest the possible administrative suspension of your Kansas Driving Privileges.
 In Kansas you have ten business days or fourteen calendar days (whichever is later) from the date of a chemical test failure or test refusal to request a Drivers License Hearing.
 The Miami County Sheriff's Office or Highway Patrol should have served you with a DC-27 (Pink Form) , the date of service is the date listed on this form.